rezamazarloo/elastic-vector-stack-dockerized/README.md

 # elasticsearch and kibana with docker-compose

-this is a simple project to run elasticsearch and kibana with docker-compose.
+this is a simple project to run elasticsearch and kibana with docker-compose and log aggregator of vector.

 ## setup (development)